nodemailer/nodemailer/README.md

 See [examples/example_dkim.js](https://github.com/andris9/Nodemailer/blob/master/examples/example_dkim.js) for a complete example.

-**NB!** Be careful when using services like Gmail, SES etc. through SMTP (SES API is handled by Nodemailer automatically) - these tend to modify some headers like Message-Id or Date which invalidates the signature.
-In this case use `headerFieldNames` property to define only fields that won't be changed and leave out `Date` or any other unsupported field.

 ### Well known services for SMTP

 If you want to use a well known service as the SMTP host, you do not need